Volume 11, Number 1

 A Time to Throw Away

 by David F. Maas

 Many of us tend to be pack-rats, saving everything for years and years until we have collected a mass of—well, junk!
 David Maas compares this with accumulated sin.
 The time has come to get rid of it!

 Globalism (Part Seven):

 Even though the march of globalism seems irresistible, tribalism is rearing its head in many parts of the globe.
 Charles Whitaker also shows that tribalism played a major rolei n Israel's history of rebellion.

 Myopia, or nearsightedness, is not just an eye condition.
 It also describes a worldview that is quite limited and limiting.
-Rod Keesee explains Christian myopia and tries to get us to see the "big picture."
+Understanding Christian myopia can help us to see the "big picture."

 by David C. Grabbe